leia-org/leia-docs/docs/intro.md

 ## 2. Instructor Experience

 ### LEIA creation/design:
+Instructors define
 1.- Instructors choose from an exsisting proces, problem and persona.
 2.- [Optional] Instructors customize the problem or/and the persona.
-3.- [Optional] Instructors can test de LEIA and interact with the chat to 4.- Instructors confirm the status and save the LEIA either as public or private.
+3.- [Optional] Instructors can test de LEIA and interact with the chat to check the behaviour 4.- Instructors confirm the status and save the LEIA as private, and can ask admins (by e-mail) to make it public (after a review process).

 ### Experiment configuration